anna-boser/ET_agriculture/README.md

         * PET (2,1,6)
             * PETbrick_OGres.tif (2,1,6): a rasterbrick of the raw PET data
             * PET_rolling_avg_OGres.tif (2,1,6.5): PET brick aggregated to the desired timesteps
-            * PET_rolling_avg.tif (2,1,6.5): PET brick aggregated to the desired timesteps and resampled to the consisted CA grid
+            * PET_rolling_avg.tif (2,1,6.5): PET brick aggregated to the desired timesteps and resampled to the consisted CA grid.
+The start dates are saved as start_dates.pkl
+            * PET_yeargourped_avg (2,1,6.5): PET brick for two-month intervals starting on Jan 15.
+The start dates for these intervals are also stored as start_dates_yeargrouped.pkl
         * CA_grid.tif (2,1,1): consistent 70m grid to resample all data to.
         * agriculture (2,1,2)
             * agriculture_shapefile (2,1,2): a flat shapefile for all the ag in California